 As of March 31, 2005, after our voluntary suspension of TYSABRI, we reconsidered our construction plans and determined that we would proceed with the bulk manufacturing component of our large-scale biologic manufacturing facility in Hillerod.
-Additionally, we added a labeling and packaging component to the project.
-We also determined that we would no longer proceed with the fill-finish component of our large-scale biological manufacturing facility in Hillerod.
-As a result, in the first quarter of 2005 we wrote-off \$6.2 million to research and development expense of engineering costs related to the fill-finish component that had previously been capitalized.
+Additionally, we added a labeling and packaging component to the project, and determined that we would no longer proceed with the fill-finish component of the large-scale biological manufacturing facility.
+As a result, in the first quarter of 2005, we wrote-off \$6.2 million to research and development expense of engineering costs related to the fill-finish component that had previously been capitalized.
 The original cost of the project was expected to be \$372.0 million.
-As of June 30, 2005, we had committed approximately \$171.0 million to the project, of which \$82.0 million had been paid.
+As of September 30, 2005, we had committed approximately \$193.0 million to the project, of which \$117.5 million had been paid.
 We expect the label and packaging facility to be substantially completed in 2006 and licensed for operation in 2007.